 Saving the best to last.
 Now’s your chance to visit the breathtaking and iconic Inca site of Machu Pichu.

-After a day or two exploring in and around Cusco you can either travel to the start of the Inca Trail for a 4-day trek through the winding valleys and stunning scenery before ascending to the site of Machu Pichu in time for sunrise.
+After a day or two exploring in and around Cusco you can either travel to the start of the Salkantay Trail, the less touristy and more spectacular 4-day trek through the winding valleys and stunning scenery before ascending to the site of Machu Pichu in time for sunrise.
 You will have the day to explore the site in all it’s glory before heading back to Aguas Caliente for the night.

 Or you can spend an extra couple of days in Cusco and bus up to the entry point from which you can start a 2 hour trek to reach the main site.